Generic framework for non-perturbative QCD in light hadrons

 The appendices provide supplementary information as follows: Appendix \ref{App:conv} introduces the conventions used in this paper regarding the Euclidean QCD.
 Appendix \ref{App:singular} offers a concise review of the BPST instanton, including its definition and parametrization.
 In Appendix \ref{App:ZM}, the derivation of quark zero modes in a single instanton background is presented, along with several useful mathematical identities.
-Appendix \ref{App:NZM} elaborates the contributions of non-zero modes to the quark propagator.
+Appendix \ref{App:NZM} and \ref{App:reduction_large_time} elaborate the contributions of non-zero modes to the quark propagator and the corresponding LSZ reduction formula.
 Finally, Appendix \ref{App:average} provides formula for color averaged integral of $SU(N_c)$ matrices with respect to the invariant Haar measure.